sizovs/sizovs.github.io/_posts/2020-11-03-fear-of-becoming-a-manager.md

 For me, coding ~8 hours a week was more than enough to stay in good shape.
 I believe that with proper time planning and delegation, every developer can find those critical eight hours.
 There were periods in my life when I was overwhelmed at work, so I was writing code for my pet projects on weekends.
 Later I developed a simple rule: at work, I devote 80% of the time to management and leadership, 20% to programming.
 It’s possible, and it works.

-Moreover, having less time for programming forced me to [reconsider my learning strategy](/2018/12/17/stop-learning-frameworks/).
+Moreover, having less time for coding forced me to [reconsider my learning strategy](/2018/12/17/stop-learning-frameworks/).

 ### Wrap up